-Jervis Inlet is the principal inlet of the
+Jervis Inlet is the principal inlet on the

 .
-It slices through the Coastal Mountain range, narrowly zigzagging over 80 km through stunning granite-walled cliffs and forested mountains.
-This inlet is the deepest of British Columbia’s Inlets reaching depths of over 720 meters or 2,400 ft. and is located about 95 km northwest of British Columbia Coast .
+It extends over 80 km into the Coastal Mountain range, through stunning granite-walled cliffs and forested mountains.
+This inlet is the deepest of British Columbia’s numerous inlets, reaching depths of over 720 meters or 2,400 ft., and is located about 95 km northwest of British Columbia Coast .
 The inlet was named by George Vancouver after Rear Admiral Sir John Jervis.
 Vancouver

-Like elsewhere on the rugged BC Coast, Jervis Inlet was involved in the logging and fishing industry in the 19th and 20th centuries.
-It also has a history as a seasonal settlement for local First Nations.
+Like most other places on the BC Coast, Jervis Inlet was involved in the logging and fishing industries in the 19th and 20th centuries.
+It also has a history as a seasonal settlement for First Nations groups.

 Access points and service centers include Egmont providing access to Sechelt and

-Vancouver as well as Saltry Bay which provided access to the Northern Sunshine Coast and .
-Both of these locations are approx. 25miles travel by boat.
-There are no roadways into Jervis Inlet, this is another of the boat in areas of the coast.
-The remote location and breath-taking beauty make it a location for outdoor enthusiasts.
+Vancouver as well as Saltry Bay which provides access to the Northern Sunshine Coast and .
+There are no roadways into Jervis Inlet as this is one of many boat access areas of the central coast region.
+The remote location and breath-taking beauty make it an ideal location for outdoor enthusiasts.
 Powell River

 Post a Comment